krekr/CartridgeWriter_uPrint/README.md

 # Cartridge Writer for uPrint

-Cartridge Writer for uPrint is a Windows program for reading and writing the DS2433 chip from the printer cartridges of a Stratasys uPrint, uPrint plus and uPrint SE, by just using a serial cable.
+Cartridge Writer for uPrint SE is a Windows program for reading and writing the DS2433 chip from the printer cartridges of a Stratasys uPrint, uPrint plus and uPrint SE, by just using a serial cable.

-The program is written in C# and consits mostly of the Cartridge Writer program from David Slyton: https://github.com/slaytonrnd/CartridgeWriter
+The program is written in C# and is just a simple edit to add the "SE" machine type per https://github.com/bvanheu/stratatools/commit/41accb5cc35dfcbb94298694bc5f60aaaa82307c
+It consits mostly of the Cartridge Writer program from David Slyton: https://github.com/slaytonrnd/CartridgeWriter
 Which is based on the tool from Benjamin Vanheuverzwin:
 	https://github.com/bvanheu/stratasys

 ## Running CartridgeWriter.exe
-CartridgeWriter.exe can be downloaded as a part of the CartridgeWriter for uPrint repository and is located in the Release directory of the repository.
+CartridgeWriter for uPrint SE.exe can be downloaded as a part of the CartridgeWriter for uPrint repository and is located in the Release directory of the repository.

 #### Set up the following before running: